RyanGreenup/cadmus/README.md

     - Pipe in input, output goes to STDOUT
     - Leave Aliases and piping to the user
         - See [Recommended Aliases](#recommended-aliases)
+-  ****<span style="color:rgb(90,210,90);font-family:Courier New,Courier, monospace,serif;">cadmus</span>**** will take the notes directory from the global variable `CADMUS_NOTES_DIR`
+    - The Actual work will be done by subscripts denoted by `description.bash`
+        - The subscripts will take the note directory as an argument so they are portable and modular
+    - The Arguments will be shifted and then all passed down to subfunctions

 ## Installation